Skip to content

 • Enable etcd encryption at rest.

 • Use immutable ConfigMaps and Secrets where frequent mutation is not required.
+Immutable objects are more efficient (no watch on etcd) and prevent accidental modification.

 Operational Tips